ece362-purdue/proton-labs/lab2-interrupts/README.md

 > [!IMPORTANT]
 > Show your TA that your code runs on different cores by starting the debugger with a breakpoint in `drive_column`, and show that the function is being executed by core 1 in the Call Stack view in the debugger.
 >
 > Show that you pass the (not very comprenhensive) `fifo` test in the test suite by typing `fifo` in the Serial Monitor.
+Due to issues with properly resetting core 1, you may have to reset the microcontroller before running the test.
+Therefore, before you run `verify` to generate a confirmation code, make sure to reset the microcontroller by pressing the Reset button on the Proton board first.
+>
+> Confirmation code generation can take a while, so be patient.
+If it takes more than 2 minutes, try resetting the microcontroller again and running the test suite again, or contact course staff as soon as possible.
 >
 > You must have a **working** implementation to earn **all** points for this step.
 Answer their questions about the code you wrote.
 One of those questions will be how you found the function needed to toggle the pin.
 >